 There’s no guarantee that tranexamic acid will work for you – and generally it has been thought of as a last resort of sorts for treating the melasma cases that are resistant to laser therapy and other medications, because it does have potential side effects, whereas laser therapy does not.

 However, in one review of 560 melasma patients treated with tranexamic acid, 89.7% saw an improvement3.
 Of those, only 1 experienced a serious complication of deep vein thrombosis, and she was later found to have a rare disease.

-Patients should not take Tranexamic acid if they have a history of venous or arterial clots, actively smoke, or are taking oral contraceptive pills (birth control pills with hormones).
-Physicians at our practice review medical history of the patient prior to prescribing the use of tranexamic acid, whether that’s topical or oral formulations, because this drug is not safe for everyone to use.
+Patients should not take tranexamic acid if they have a history of venous or arterial clots, actively smoke, or are taking oral contraceptive pills (birth control pills with hormones).
+Physicians at our practice review the medical history of the patient prior to prescribing the use of tranexamic acid, whether that’s topical or oral formulations because this drug is not safe for everyone to use.

 - Lajevardi, Vahideh, et al. “Comparison of the Therapeutic Efficacy and Safety of Combined Oral Tranexamic Acid and Topical Hydroquinone 4% Treatment vs. Topical Hydroquinone 4% Alone in Melasma: A Parallel-Group, Assessor- and Analyst-Blinded, Randomized Controlled Trial with a Short-Term Follow-Up.”
 Journal of Cosmetic Dermatology, vol. 16, no. 2, 2016, pp. 235–42.
 Crossref, doi:10.1111/jocd.12291.